ranyitz/rules-manager/README.md

 # Install all configured rules
 npx rules-manager install

-# Install a specific rule
+# Install a specific rule from configuration
 npx rules-manager install eslint-standard

+# Install a rule directly from a URL and update configuration
+npx rules-manager install eslint-standard https://example.com/rules/eslint.mdc

+# Install a rule directly from a local file and update configuration
+npx rules-manager install project-rules ./rules/custom.mdc

+# Install a rule from an npm package and update configuration
+npx rules-manager install react-best-practices @company/rules-manager-react
 ```

 ## Contributing